bobbyno/ruby_drills/README.md

 Drills are used in sports to master specific movements.
 In basketball, players drill on free throws, three-pointers, and dribbling.
 Scrimmages, on the other hand, are used to mimic the conditions and complexity of a game in order to integrate skills built in drills and develop teamwork.

 In programming, drills are useful for developing skills in specific language features, API's, or idioms.
 Drills lack the complexity of a full project.
 They can be performed alone or with others.
 Drills complement more complex scrimmage practices such as Ruby Koans, Ruby Quiz, or work on an open-source project.
 Were we to use a Japanese expression, drills could also be thought of as 'Kihon', the simpler precursor to 'Kata'.
-Drills provide a way to engage in the [deliberate practice](http://en.wikipedia.org/wiki/Practice_(learning_method)#Deliberate_practice) of programming as a way to explore a new langauge or API or perfect technique.
+Drills provide a way to engage in the deliberate practice of programming as a way to explore a new langauge or API or perfect technique.

 Drills are a way to engage in deliberate practice to master a language.
 Challenges in Ruby Drills focus on a specific method.